cgruver/cgruver/_posts/2022-10-08-Quarkus-For-Architects-03.md

 oc -n k8ssandra-operator create route edge sg-rest --service=k8ssandra-cluster-dc1-stargate-service --port=8082
 ```

 That's it for this post.
-In the next post we'll use this Cassandra cluster as the persistent backend for a Quarkus micro-service.
+In the next post we'll get an introduction to the Stargate API, then we'll use this Cassandra cluster as the persistent backend for a Quarkus micro-service.

 If you want to read ahead and start playing with this Cassandra cluster, check out the documentation here: